mikecapsio/texturefast-docs/docs/getting-started-guide.md

 # TextureFast Getting Started Guide

-TextureFast works best when you already have a 3D model with a clean UV unwrap.
+TextureFast is a privacy-first AI texturing workflow for existing 3D models.
+Start with a clean UV unwrap, describe the material, and generate a Base Color texture plus the full available PBR texture set — Albedo, Normal, Height, Roughness, and Ambient Occlusion — for your DCC or engine.

 The basic workflow is:

 1. Prepare the model and UVs.
 2. Open the texturing workflow.